Post-Impressionism

 A bouquet of time

-The vase and tabletop are simple, keeping the focus on the shifting states of the petals.
+The vase and tabletop are simple, keeping the focus on changing petal states and paint density.
+For comparison, look at the night sky turbulence of The Starry Night or the atmospheric spread of Impression, Sunrise.

 Yellow as atmosphere